-Reclassifications

-Certain account reclassifications have been made to the financial statements of the prior year in order to conform to the current year presentation.
-These reclassifications have no impact on the total net assets or change in net assets for the year ended September 30, 2022.
+Reclassifications - Certain account reclassifications have been made to the financial statements of the prior year in order to conform to the current year presentation.
+These reclassifications have no impact on the total net assets or change in net assets for the year ended September 30, 2023.

-Subsequent events

-Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are available to be issued.
+Subsequent events - Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are available to be issued.
 The Council recognizes in the financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statement of financial position, including the estimates inherent in the process of preparing the financial statements.
-The Council's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position but arose after the statement of financial position date and before financial statements are available to be issued.
-The Council has evaluated subsequent events through December 20, 2022, which is the date the financial statements were available to be issued.
+The Council's financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statement of financial position date and before financial statements are available to be issued.
+The Council has evaluated subsequent events through January 31, 2024, which is the date the financial statements were available to be issued.